victoria-parker/Practice-JS/README.md

 # Practice-JS
-Here I upload some of my practice with JS
+Here I upload some of my practice with JS from FCC.